Quick Navigation

 The Honest Assessment

 Our AI PCB automation doesn't replace skilled PCB designers.
-Instead, it handles the repetitive aspects of layout work, allowing engineers and managers to increase productivity and reduce time to market for product.
+Instead, it handles the repetitive aspects of layout work, allowing engineers and managers to increase productivity and reduce layout time and shorten time to market.

 Want to See More Examples?